Hiring Of New Contracted Employees

 Do I have to be associated with Provo School District to be fingerprinted?
 As a service, Provo City School District provides the opportunity for employees of other agencies to be fingerprinted at our location.
 These employees are only required to pay the $20 fingerprinting fee as the background check charge is covered by their agency.
 They are required to bring ID and the background check form required by their employer.
 The results will be sent to the requesting agency.

 How long does it take?
-The actual fingerprinting procedure takes no longer than 10 minutes.
+The actual fingerprinting procedure takes about 10 minutes.

 How often do I need to be fingerprinted?
 All certified employees must be fingerprinted every 5 years.
 All classified employees must be fingerprinted every 6 years.